ofins/trade_scanner-pair_trading/src/backtest/BACKTEST.md

 half-life (10-30), Hurst < 053
 Avg/trade = 73; avg mdd = 75; avg mdd% = 3.03; winrate = 79%

+### Rolling window co-integration backtest

+- we should be scanning once every week/month for backtest instead of using same set to backtest everything.

 ### Z-score

 - test different z-score interval in same timeframe (e.g. 4h vs 1d in span of 2years)